Lurchicus/asmRPSLS/README.md

 that assembly code isn't really self documenting.
 - 06/12/2024 DWR Added code to traverse the proxy/command address table.
-I have it simply printing out the command strings for now, but this is the start of code to compare the user input to the command list to determine if the command is valid.
+I have it simply printing out the command strings for now, but this is the start of code to compare the user input to the command list to determine if the command is in the proxy/command list.
+- 06/17/2024 DWR Adding VT100 color codes (escape codes) to text output.